Germany’s Political Turmoil Is Bad News for Europe

 Younger members of Merkel’s own conservative party have been urging her step aside, while a rising generation of leaders is waiting in the wings to succeed her.
 The most talked-about potential successor is 37-year-old Jens Spahn, an openly gay man who has criticized Merkel from the right on immigration issues.
 Another name that comes up is Ursula von der Leyen, the current defense minister, whose positions are more liberal.

-The other mainstream parties are also looking at generational transitions: CSU chairman Horst Seehofer is handing the Bavarian premiership over to Marus Söder, 18 years his junior, while many Social Democrats are looking to oust their leader Martin Schulz after their disappointing performance in September.
+The other mainstream parties are also looking at generational transitions: CSU chairman Horst Seehofer is handing the Bavarian premiership over to Markus Söder, 18 years his junior, while many Social Democrats are looking to oust their leader Martin Schulz after their disappointing performance in September.

 One of Merkel’s weaknesses, political analyst Paul Hockenos observes in an op-ed for CNN, is that her trademark style of governing relies heavily on her own person: “[A] tenet of Merkelism is that there is no alternative to Merkel herself.”
 Hockenos dings Merkel for pushing aside potential rivals within the CDU, leaving the party with a shallow bench and herself with no obvious successor.